 About your author

 I grew up on the 'Spice Island', the island of Grenada located in the West Indies in the Caribbean Sea.
-I love Grenada and hope one day to return there permanently.
-For now I live in the San Francisco bay area on my boat and am blessed with a wonderful job as a lead Aircraft Maintenance Technician with Southwest Airlines in Oakland, Ca. I have been in the Aviation business since I was 18 years old initiated in the field by The United States Navy which I joined at age 17.
-My other interests are my boat which I live on, my wonderfully loving dogs, music and creativity of all sorts.
+My childhood years on the island forever was the best childhood a kid could hope for with an excellent education.
+I have dreams of retiring to Grenada someday but not on the near horizon.
+For now I live in the San Francisco Bay area and am blessed with a wonderful job as an Aircraft Maintenance Technician with Southwest Airlines in Oakland, Ca. I have been in the Aviation business since I was 18 years old initiated in the field by The United States Navy which I joined at age 17.
+I also do IT work, computer networking, security cameras for home or office and have set up smart homes.
+I love photography, drone flying and photography with my drone.
+I love my dogs more than anything and overall I just enjoy learning new things.